ruthjelimo/Delani-Studio/readme.md

 By Ruth jelimo

 ## Descrption
-The website is all about  Delani Studio
+The website is all about  Delani Studio .Its a site where by one can check out the  projects that have been done and can reach out by sending a message to inquire or have their opinion

 ## Design

 ## Setup/Installation Requirements
 1.Install visual studio code